Peripherals

 Power supply

 Triad There was no power supply.
-Apple-1 owners had to find a solution by themselves.
-Usually two transformers are used.
-Most Apple-1 owners used Stancor (P-8380 and P 8667) or Triad (F-31X and F-40X) transformers as recommended in the Apple-1 manual.
+Apple-1 owners had to find a solution themselves.
+Usually, two transformers were used.
+Most Apple-1 owners used Stancor (P-8380 and P-8667) or Triad (F-31X and F-40X) transformers as recommended in the Apple-1 manual.
 All wiring was up to the owner.
-Ready-to-use solution were offered by some shops and Apple dealer.
+Ready-to-use solutions were offered by some shops and Apple dealers.
 Triad new

 Keyboard

-Datanetics No keyboard was ever offered from Apple for the Apple-1!
-Many Apple-1 owners in 1976/77 used Datanetics keyboards.
+Datanetics No keyboard was ever offered by Apple for the Apple-1!
+Many Apple-1 owners in 1976/77 used Datanetics Rev B keyboards.
 The Apple-1 needs an ASCII keyboard.
-Later on and even today, many Apple-1 owners used Apple II keyboards.
+Later on, and even today, many Apple-1 owners used Apple II keyboards.
+Nowadays some replica keyboards are available.

 Cases